ElishevaAizen/SQL_Task/README.md

-This repository includes an SQL query to get the second highest amount for document types
+This repository includes two SQL queries to get the second highest amount for document types